SwathiShijin/UAsk-Automation/README.md

 * API requests handle access token generation and unique UUIDs automatically via utility classes.

 * Threshold comparison ensures AI responses meet clarity/accuracy requirements.

+> ⚠️ **License & Usage Restriction**
+> This code is part of a technical interview assignment submitted to NorthBay Solutions.
+> It is licensed strictly for **evaluation and review purposes only**.
+> Any other use is prohibited.
+>
+> © 2025 Swathi Vijayan.
+All rights reserved.